cisco/ChezScheme/README.md

-The R6RS core of the Chez Scheme language is described in [The Scheme Programming Language](http://www.scheme.com/tspl4/), while Chez Scheme's additional language, run-time system, and programming environment features are described in the [Chez Scheme User's Guide](http://cisco.github.io/ChezScheme/csug9.4/csug.html).
+The R6RS core of the Chez Scheme language is described in [The Scheme Programming Language](http://www.scheme.com/tspl4/), which also includes an introduction to Scheme and a set of example programs.
+Chez Scheme's additional language, run-time system, and programming environment features are described in the [Chez Scheme User's Guide](http://cisco.github.io/ChezScheme/csug9.4/csug.html).
 The latter includes a shared index and a shared summary of forms,